biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 #### The lifetime of a class instance

-The lifetime of the objects ess and dens that have been created must not exceed the lifetime of their respective factory plugin(s).
-Objects ess and dens will try to decrement their reference count upon their destruction (thus effectively freeing up the resources allocated by the Python interpreter) and the valid Python interpreter instance must exist.
-Failure to ensure the proper destruction order will result in undefined behavior; most likely, segmentation faults.
+The lifetime of the objects ess and dens that have been created may exceed the lifetime of their respective factory plugin(s).
+Objects ess and dens preserve reference counted pointers to the Python interpreter thus a valid Python interpreter instance exists until the destruction of objects ess and dens.

 #### Creation of a node